This is the documentation for the latest development branch of MicroPython and may refer to features that are not available in released versions.

 del _path

-This is now the preferred way (instead of from utime import *), as the u-prefix will be removed from the names of built-in modules in a future version of MicroPython.
+This way is still supported, but the sys.path method described above is now preferred as the u-prefix will be removed from the names of built-in modules in a future version of MicroPython.